-For further information about how to file a civil rights complaint, go to www.fepblue.org/en/rights-and-responsibilities/, or call the customer service telephone number on the back of your FEP Blue Focus ID card.
+For further information about how to file a civil rights complaint, go to www.fepblue.org/en/rights-and-responsibilities/, or call the customer service phone number on the back of your ID card.
 For TTY, dial 711.

 Preventing Medical Mistakes